mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 m[:ComponentName, :VariableName][100] # returns just the 100th value

 ```
 Indexing into a model with the name of the component and variable will return an array with values from each timestep.
 You may index into this array to get one value (as in the second line, which returns just the 100th value).
 Note that if the requested variable is two-dimensional, then a 2-D array will be returned.
-For example, try taking a look at the `income` variable of the `socioeconomic` component using the code below:
+For example, try taking a look at the `income` variable of the `socioeconomic` component of FUND using the code below:
 ```jldoctest tutorial1; output = false
 m[:socioeconomic, :income]
 m[:socioeconomic, :income][100]